oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 That's it!
 You've got a secured Spring Cloud Streams application.

 The astute out there might object that the RabbitMQ server itself isn't secured.
 That's true, and there are various methods for securing it, [chiefly using TLS and SSL certificates](https://www.rabbitmq.com/ssl.html), but including that in this tutorial greatly expands the scope.
-We've got a tutorial coming out soon that demonstrates end-to-end security using Quarkus and Apahce Kafka Streams, including how to generate all of the necessary SSL certificates and Java keyfiles.
+We've got a tutorial coming out soon that demonstrates end-to-end security using Quarkus and Apace Kafka Streams, including how to generate all of the necessary SSL certificates and Java keyfiles.